jellyfin-archive/jellyfin-docs/general/networking/traefik2.md

 ```

 > [!WARNING]
-> Change DOMAIN_NAME to your domain name (ie: example.com) and update `traefik.toml`'s YOU@DOMAIN_NAME with your email address.
+> These configurations use DOMAIN_NAME (i.e.: example.com) and HOST_NAME (i.e.: servername) throughout it.
+You should replace these with your server's name.
+HOST_NAME.DOMAIN_NAME refers to the machine itself (ie: servername.example.com).
+Don't forget to update `traefik.toml`'s YOU@DOMAIN_NAME with your email address.
 Let's Encrypt does not require a valid email but invalid e-mails may be flagged as fake.

 Launch the Traefik and Jellyfin services.